Fu Peirong: Education

 Fu Peirong was born in 1950 in Kaohsiung and lived in Taoyuan during his childhood.
-After primary school, he enrolled into a catholic secondary school.
+After primary school, he enrolled in a Catholic secondary school.
 He suffered from stuttering since grade two which led to feelings of low-esteem, but it has also motivated him to work harder on his schoolwork.
-During high school time, he attended correction class at the suggestion of a teacher, and gradually improved his speech.
+During high school, he attended correction class at the suggestion of a teacher, and gradually improved his speech.
 Building on his religious beliefs, Fu Peirong embarked on the study of philosophy integrating Confucian thought.

 In 1968, Fu enrolled in the philosophy major at Fu Jen Catholic University.
 In his third year, he started translating American philosophy textbooks, which sparked his interest in Western philosophy.
 While studying abroad, he kept translating and finished over two million words, greatly improving his writing skills.

 In 1972, he was admitted to the Master's program in philosophy at National Taiwan University, where he shared a desk with Chin Kung.
 Inspired by the Neo-Confucian master Fang Dongmei, he began to develop an interest in Chinese philosophy.
 He published his first translated work From God to Man (从上帝到人).